sporto/elm-tutorial/elm_arch/startapp.md

 ## Using start app

-Let's convert our application to use start app
+Let's convert our application to use start app: